 - Post-stroke checks: The Stroke Association is working with the NHS in many parts of the UK to provide post-stroke checks.
 If you live in one of these areas, you will be contacted after leaving hospital.
 Depending on where you live, you may be supported by a Stroke Coordinator or a staff member from our 'Stroke connector' service.
 Because we can't meet stroke survivors face-to-face, we're providing support over the phone.
 You'll also be sent resources and further information after the call.

 - Our support services offer help with life after stroke.
 To find out what is available in your area, call our Helpline or use our postcode search.

 - Our online support tool, My Stroke Guide, provides free reliable advice, information and support 24/7, and our friendly forums connect you to others affected by stroke.

 - Our Helpline is open every day to answer your questions and provide information and resources.
 Call 0303 3033 100 or email firstname.lastname@example.org.

 - Help from our partners: When you leave hospital, you may find that you need additional living aids or you may want the reassurance of having a personal alarm.
 You can find out more about how you can get help from our partners here.

 Need help if you can't leave home?

 There is a range of community and NHS support available for stroke survivors.
 This includes help with shopping and getting medicines.
 Read our information about how to get support.

 Stroke survivor and coronavirus (Covid-19) information

 We have comprehensive resources about coronavirus (Covid-19) for stroke survivors on our website.
 This includes a video about washing your hands with one-sided weakness.
-There is information about emotional wellbeing, work and money.
+There is information about emotional wellbeing.
 We have some Easy-Read resources which can be helpful for people with aphasia or cognitive problems.